-You will probably feel mild to moderate pain when the needle is inserted.
-You might also feel throbbing after the needle has been removed.
+You will probably feel mild to moderate pain when the needle pricks your skin.
+You might also feel throbbing at the puncture site after the test.

 ESR test results are measured in mm/hr, or millimeters per hour.

-An abnormal ESR result does not diagnose any particular disease.
+An abnormal ESR result doesn’t diagnose any particular disease.
 It just identifies any inflammation in your body.

-This test is not always reliable or meaningful.
-According to Harvard Health, abnormal test results don’t always mean you have a disease (HHP, 2003).
+This test isn’t always reliable or meaningful.
 Many factors, such as age or medication use, can alter your results.

-There are multiple causes of high ESR rates.
+There are multiple causes of a high ESR test result.
 Some common conditions associated with high rates include: